This section helps you to:

 Token: eyJhbGciOiJSUzUxMiIsImN0eSI6IkpXVCIsImlzcyI6IkhFUkUiLCJhaWQiOiJtekxjYjFyTDhuc2t2RFFwQ0ZFRiIs ImlhdCI6MTUyMTgwNjYyOCwiZXhwIjoxNTIxODkzMDI4LCJraWQiOiJqMSJ9.ZXlKaGJHY2lPaUprYVhJaUxDSmxibU1pT2lKQk 1qVTJRMEpETFVoVE5URXlJbjAuLmtGc0JMODJibEUxTHhCS1M3MEctcFEuZHhsb2psaklEQmdNVEdoMEFKMHAzUU9yeE9INXdhd 1hkWjVSLS1Kdkc3VFBoUkRWY3owcUFYZ0V2Y3kwOGpMdzBCR09sNjJfZ2pxeUNuLXhET3JtZV8xNUlkV0tJN2VxTUpZNTNJelRx ZjhUSzdVVHlEUlJFVnBLRW5BN2FvR2MubFViMTNGYWdKMlVGZXVQZnZsVG44Y2JqTzdtbF9ncGpLamFUN0xmZFF0UQ.EPYB9Rdy jCHFxrqpaEBWkPzhPmFrAPBKlkt8SQpcI0k71mH_vC6txh6Uv1NVQC4xYyWG7ueq5mb4mcQh1sCorcv15GwIH1R0v0NR_CRPh-M DNSFtg8HNnWyC1ePsfUGpSqjucQW8RMdbsU03wDO50Pr3ctQI4BZrxiU4HW6tdQq9_TinizujACzE-LMZ6FlFAb6pPB8TDsFlY3 9OmBFXEanaPvZwE01dKjE1K_A_G1_TiJzWo4vwuNeD54HfmOf6hN1IE8-CCSKRoIFoIBiVNqqzyCybyovRlSCWzSaTNz4v9BD7N 2lDgEuBlpn3q0qTFppZzjEvzv3RicGrCC_tmB Token Expires at: 2018-03-24T14:03:48.100Z

-You can now use your credentials to connect to OLP resources through the OLP CLI.
+You can now use your credentials to connect to the HERE platform resources through the OLP CLI.

 Warning: Storing Your Credentials